Spinning Sword

 I’ve taken this form before, but never to fly.

-But now I feel the urge to know this form, and I let that desire take me.
+Now, I feel the urge to know this form, and I let that desire take me.

 The wind dances across my new form, and fills me with joy.